Hereditary Colorectal Cancer Syndromes: Less Common Syndromes

 Familial adenomatous polyposis (FAP)

-Juvenile polyposis syndrome.
 This is a rare inherited disease that typically appears before age 20.
-People with this syndrome have many benign, noncancerous polyps throughout the GI tract.
+People with this syndrome have many noncancerous polyps throughout the GI tract.
 But there is a chance that these polyps can become cancer.
 Other symptoms can include diarrhea, GI bleeding, and an abnormal loss of protein from the GI tract (protein-losing enteropathy).
 Often it may seem that a child is the first in his or her family to have this disease.
 But it’s possible to inherit it from one parent who has the abnormal gene, but no symptoms.

-Alteri, Rick, MD,Knoble, Jeanna, MD
+Alteri, Rick, MD,Gersten, Todd, MD